Dundalk: Sport

 The Louth Mavericks American Football Club is based in Dundalk and was established in 2012.
 They play in AFI Division 1, train at DKIT, and play their matches at Dundalk Rugby Club.

 Media

 Dundalk's local newspapers are the Dundalk Democrat (established as the Dundalk Democrat and People's Journal in 1849), The Argus (established as the Drogheda Argus and Leinster Journal in 1835), and the Dundalk Leader, a freely distributed newspaper.
 Online-only news media include Louth Now.

-Older long-established publications no longer in print include the Dundalk Examiner and Louth Advertiser (1880–1960), and The Dundalk Herald (1868–1918).

 There are no local or regional television services.
 In radio, Dundalk is serviced by regional stations LMFM (Louth-Meath FM) on 96.5 FM, and iRadio (NE and Midlands) on 106.2 FM.
 The local radio station is Dundalk FM, broadcasting on 97.7 FM.